 Balanced business model

-- GBL’s dividend distribution is primarily derived from the dividend contribution of its portfolio companies, after deduction of its cost structure.
+GBL’s dividend distribution is primarily derived from the net dividend contribution of its portfolio companies and Sienna Capital, after deduction of its cost structure.

 GBL’s payout ratio is computed based on the cash earnings.
-The payout computation consequently does not take into account the capital gains from asset disposals in order to avoid volatility in the payout ratio.
+The payout computation consequently does not take into account the cash inflows from asset disposals (including the capital gains).